 GDPR deals primarily with policy—what personal data of EU residents may be collected, what it may be used for, how it must be protected, and what rights individuals have over it—and secondarily with technology—how data in digital form should be secured against unauthorized access, kept available for use, and destroyed when no longer needed.

-How Can FlashArray Help?
+How Can FlashArray Help with GDPR Compliance?

 Pure Storage makes every effort to keep data stored in its systems both available to authorized users and secure against electronic intrusion and physical misappropriation.
 For example: